telerik/blazor-docs/components/grid/state.md

     // Note: This can cause a performance delay if you do long operations here
     // Note 2: The grid does not await this event, its purpose is to notify you of changes
     //         so you must not perform async operations and data loading here, or issues with the grid state may occur
     //         or other things you change on the page won't actually change.
-The .SetState() call redraws only the grid, but not the rest of the page async void OnStateChangedHandler(GridStateEventArgs<SampleData> args)
+The .SetStateAsync() call redraws only the grid, but not the rest of the page async void OnStateChangedHandler(GridStateEventArgs<SampleData> args)
     {
         Console.WriteLine(args.PropertyName); // get the setting that was just changed (paging, sorting,...)